rikschennink/conditioner/README.md

 ```

 #### data-conditions
-The conditions attributes allows you to control the conditions under which a module is loaded.
+The `data-conditions` attributes allows you to control the conditions under which a module is loaded.
 For instance, below is an example condition which only loads the module if the supplied media query is matched or if the browser lacks media query support.
 ```html
 <div data-module="ui/Map" data-conditions="media:{(min-width:30em)} or not media:{supported}"> ... </div>
 ```

 #### data-options
-The options attribute allows you to set specific options for the module, these options are then passed to the the module the moment it is initialized.
+The `data-options` attribute allows you to set specific options for the module, these options are then passed to the the module the moment it is initialized.
 ```html
 <div data-module="ui/Map" data-options='{"zoom":10}'> ... </div>
 ```